weaveworks/scope/site/installing.md

 ##<a name="minimesos"></a>Installing Scope on minimesos

-[minimesos](https://github.com/ContainerSolutions/minimesos) project enables running Apache Mesos cluster on a single machine, making it very easy to develop Mesos frameworks.
+The [minimesos](https://github.com/ContainerSolutions/minimesos) project enables you to run an Apache Mesos cluster on a single machine, which makes it very easy to develop Mesos frameworks.

-Weave Scope is part of minimesos cluster by default, and can be accessed on `http://172.17.0.1:4040/`.
+Weave Scope is part of minimesos cluster by default, and can be accessed at `http://172.17.0.1:4040/`.

-If you have removed Weave Scope from your minimesos cluster, you can add it back with the following command:
+If Weave Scope is removed from your minimesos cluster, you can add it back with the following command:

 ```
 minimesos install --marathonFile https://raw.githubusercontent.com/weaveworks/scope/master/examples/mesos/minimesos.json